NFDI4Chem/MIChI/CONTRIBUTING.md

-# Contributing to NFDI4Chem_MIChI
+# Contributing to MICHI

 :+1: First of all: Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to NFDI4Chem_MIChI.
+The following is a set of guidelines for contributing to MICHI.
 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.